 From discovery to drugs: developing new treatments for stroke

 Our Keynote Lecture showcases the latest advancements being made in stroke research.
-It took place this year on Tuesday 23 May at Guildhall, London.
+The 2017 Keynote Lecture took place on Tuesday, 23 May at Guildhall, London.

 We heard how Nancy and her team are now in the advanced stages of clinical trials in both ischaemic strokes, caused by a clot in the brain, and subarachnoid haemorrhage, a type of stroke caused by a bleed on the brain.

 Following the Keynote Lecture, we proudly presented this year's six awarded positions from across our portfolio of awards.

 Professor Sir Mark Walport, Government Chief Scientific Adviser (GCSA) and Head of the Government Office for Science presented the awards on behalf of the Stroke Association.

 Lady Estelle Wolfson joined Sir Mark on stage to present certificates to each recipient.
 Lady Estelle has been a major contributor to our research programme and is one of the UK's leading philanthropists.